sandialabs/dr_robot/README.md

 ## Introduction

-Dr.ROBOT is a tool for **Domain Reconnaissance and Enumeration**.
-Utilizing a few virtualization technologies to reduce the environmental load on an individuals computer as well as retaining strong versioning allows Dr.ROBOT to be a highly configurable and portable tool!
+Dr. ROBOT is a tool for **Domain Reconnaissance and Enumeration**.
+Utilizing a few virtualization technologies to reduce the environmental load on an individuals computer as well as retaining strong versioning allows Dr. ROBOT to be a highly configurable and portable tool.

 **Use Case**: Quickly gather as many public facing servers that a target may possess.
 By querying DNS resources we can quickly develop a large list of possible targets that you can run further analysis on.

-**Note**: Dr.ROBOT is not just a one trick pony however!
+**Note**: Dr. ROBOT is not just a one trick pony.
 You can customize these tools to gather as much information as you would like them too.
 Strong customization allows for many possible options.

 **Install and Run**